cadeyrn/bookmarks-organizer/README.md

 ##### storage

-The storage permission is needed so that Bookmarks Organizer can store settings and (in the future) bookmark exceptions.
+The storage permission is needed so that Bookmarks Organizer can store settings and exceptions.

 ## Download